Metin Göktepe: Life

-Death
+Torture and assassination

 Göktepe, who went to the Alibeyköy Cemetery at noon on January 8 in order to cover the funeral of two leftist inmates, Rıza Boybaş ([ɾɯza bojbaʃ]) and Orhan Özen ([oɾhan øzen]), who were beaten to death during prison riots in the Ümraniye Prison in Istanbul on January 4, 1996, was detained by police who blockaded the region.
 Göktepe was beaten and taken to the Eyüp Closed Sports Hall.
 He was kept at the sports hall for a while, reportedly felt sick there, and was then taken somewhere else by the police.
 In the course of contacts between lawyers acting for Evrensel, the police authorities and the Eyüp public prosecutor, it was stated that Göktepe was in detention and that he would be released in the evening unless legal charges were brought.
 But no further news of Metin Göktepe was released.
 An unknown person, who was detained and then released, called the Evrensel newspaper around 8 pm and reported that Göktepe had been beaten to death.
 At the initiative of lawyers for the paper, the fact that Metin Göktepe had been killed was exposed.
 Making a statement about the incident, Eyüp Public Prosecutor Erol Can Özkan claimed that Göktepe, after having been released on the evening of January 8, had been found dead in a park 100 meters from the Eyüp Closed Sports Hall at around 8 pm.
 It was later established that Göktepe's body had been found not in the park but in front of a buffet close to the sports hall.
 An autopsy showed that internal bleeding in Göktepe's brain and tissues, which occurred as a result of the blows to the head and body, was the cause of death.